algosup/2024-2025-project-3-quickest-path-team-3/Documents/TechnicalSpecification/TechnicalSpecifications.md

 Regarding the IDE, we strongly recommend using Visual Studio Code with the C++ extension, as it provides excellent support for C++ development and integrates well with GitHub.

-As we need to use only the standard library, no external libraries are allowed in this project.
+Since we are restricted to using only the standard library, external libraries are not allowed in this project.
 To see the full list of allowed libraries, please refer to the [C++ Standard Library](https://cplusplus.com/reference/) documentation.

 ### File Structure